Ingrezza (valbenazine) is a prescription drug that’s used to treat certain movement disorders. Ingrezza comes as a capsule that you swallow.

 Taking Ingrezza with other drugs

-Ingrezza is a medication that is prescribed to treat tardive dyskinesia (TD).
+One of the conditions doctors prescribe Ingrezza to treat is tardive dyskinesia (TD).
 TD usually occurs from taking another medication, such as an antipsychotic.
 (Antipsychotics are medications used to treat certain mental health disorders.)

 If you have TD from taking medication, your doctor will likely recommend that you continue taking that medication even after starting Ingrezza.
 This is because Ingrezza only helps treat TD caused by your other medication.
 It does not treat the condition for which you’re taking the other medication.

 But it’s possible that your doctor may change the other medication to one that causes fewer side effects.
 Talk with your doctor about the best treatments for your condition.